-- First use the original cable supplied with the device. - For RS-232 communications, use a shielded cable. - For RS-422 and RS-485 communications, use a twisted-pair cable and a shielded cable. - Use the appropriate cable for each type of bus: Ethernet, Profibus, CC-Link, CAN, DeviceNet, etc. - Carry out the installation and connections in accordance with the specification that applies for the relevant bus standard. - Use shielded Ethernet cable, if possible with foil and a braid shield. - The shielding for the D-sub connector must be connected all the way round (360°) the connector housing. - Connect the shielding at both ends.
+- First use the original cable supplied with the device or use a - shielded cable for RS-232 communications. - For RS-422 and RS-485 communications use a twisted-pair cable and a shielded cable. - Use the appropriate cable for each type of bus: Ethernet, Profibus, CC-Link, CAN, DeviceNet, etc. - Carry out the installation and connections in accordance with the specification that applies to the relevant bus standard. - Use shielded Ethernet cable, if possible with foil and a braid shield. - The shielding for the D-sub connector must be connected all the way round (360°) the connector housing. - Connect the shielding at both ends.

-With longer distances there is a risk of a difference in the earth potential.
-In this case, the shielding should only be connected at one end.
-Alternatively the other end of the shielding may be earthed using a $0.1-\mu F/250$ V plastic condenser.
-If subjected to HF, then both ends must be earthed, for LF one end only to avoid 50/60 Hz earth loops.
+With longer distances there is a risk of a difference in the ground potential.
+In this case, the shielding should be connected at one end only.
+Alternatively, the other end of the shielding may be earthed using a $0.1-\mu$ F/250-V plastic condenser.
+If subjected to HF, both ends must be earthed and one end only for LF to avoid 50/60-Hz earth loops.